Does this test have other names?

 in their body, but it doesn't signal to the brain that they are full.
 Or their brain

 is resistant to the signal, so they keep eating.

 Obesity is a serious condition that can cause a number of life-threatening diseases,

 including diabetes, heart disease, high blood pressure, stroke, and cancer.

 This test can also be used to assess infertility and look at people with delayed puberty.

 Why do I need this test?

-You may have this test if your doctor needs to find out how much body fat you have.
+You may need this test if your healthcare provider needs to find out how much body

 What other tests might I have along with this test?